Algebraic interaction strength for translation surfaces with multiple singularities: Introduction

 \begin{Conj} Let $m,n \geq 3$ with $(m,n) \neq (3,3)$ such that $m$ is a multiple of $n$ (equivalently $gcd(m,n) = n$).
 Then for any pair of closed curves $(\alpha, \beta)$ on $S_{m,n}$, we have:

-where $l_0 = \sin \frac{\pi}{m}$ is the length of the smallest sides of the polygons.
-Further, equality is achived for two closed curves $\alpha, \beta$ both made of two sides of length $l_0$, and which intersect once. \end{Conj} \begin{Rema} When $(m,n)=(3,3)$, the resulting Bouw-M\"oller surface has genus one and we know from \cite{MM} that for any pair of closed curves $\alpha,\beta$ on $S_{3,3}$
+where $l_0 = \sin \frac{\pi}{m}$ is the length of the smallest sides in the standard polygonal decomposition of $S_{m,n}$.
+Further, equality is achieved for two closed curves $\alpha, \beta$ both made of two sides of length $l_0$, and which intersect once. \end{Conj} \begin{Rema} When $(m,n)=(3,3)$, the resulting Bouw-M\"oller surface has genus one and we know from \cite{MM} that for any pair of closed curves $\alpha,\beta$ on $S_{3,3}$

 and the inequality is optimal. \end{Rema}